What is the Equity Theory?

 Employee perception and equity theory of motivation

 Equity equals the outputs of a person divided by the same person’s inputs.
-Employees who perceive inequity will change their inputs to restore balance.
+Employees who perceive the inequity theory will change their inputs to restore balance.
 According to Adam's Equity Theory of motivation, employees don't merely grasp equality in isolation, instead, they look around and compare themselves to others.

 An employee will become demotivated if their outputs are lower than their inputs in comparison to others.
 Similarly, if an employee’s outputs are higher than those doing the same work, they may find the need to fix their distorting inputs or work upon altering inputs.
-Essentially, employees who perceive inequity will strive to restore the balance.
+Essentially, employees who perceive the inequity theory will strive to restore the balance.

 What are the four propositions of Equity theory?